CSpyridakis/notes/AWS/services/ec2.md

 * **2xlarge**: Instance class size (higher the size --> higher the specs)

 ### 3. [Amazon Elastic Block Store (EBS)](./ebs.md)
-Persistent network storage volumes that can be attached to EC2 instances.
+Persistent **network block storage volumes** that can be attached to EC2 instances but specific to an Availability Zone.
+Snapshot usage for transfers between zones and Backups.

 > [!NOTE]
 > By default, when creating an instance, the root volute has `Delete on termination` enabled.
 > When creating a new volume however, this is will not enabled by default when attached to an instance.

 ### 4. [Amazon Elastic File System (EFS)](./efs.md)
-Elastic File System  is a fully managed, scalable, and highly available network file system provided by AWS.
-It allows you to create file systems that can be mounted by multiple EC2 instances simultaneously, enabling shared storage across applications and services.
+Elastic File System  is a fully managed, scalable, and highly available **network file system** provided by AWS.
+It allows you to create file systems that can be mounted by **multiple** EC2 instances simultaneously, enabling shared storage across applications and services.

 ### 5. EC2 Instance Store
-A temporary hardware block storage available for Amazon EC2 instances.
+A **temporary hardware block storage** available for Amazon EC2 instances.
-It is physically attached to the host computer where the instance is running and provides high-performance ephemeral storage
+It is physically attached to the host computer where the instance is running and provides **high-performance ephemeral** storage

 `Instance store` is good for cache or buffers.